 Many, Many Millionaires

 It may or may not surprise you to learn that Montana has one of the highest concentrations of millionaires living in the state considering Montana was essentially founded by the gold rush.
 By the end of the 19th century, Helena, MT had more millionaires than any other city in the world.
 It continues to be a very prosperous state today, with many local millionaires making their fortunes through respectful use of the state’s bountiful natural resources and space for cattle ranching.

 The One Hot Spring in Helena

-Montana is one of the few states in the country with natural hot springs.
-More than 60 natural hot springs and 15 commercial hot springs you can visit to enjoy the medical and therapeutic benefits of soaking in naturally heated water.
-Despite all the natural hot springs throughout the state, Helena only has one, but it can get up to 102 degrees.
+If taking a dip in natural hot springs sounds like your cup of tea, you’ll be excited to know Montana is one of the few states in the country with these hot springs.
+There are more than 60 natural hot springs and 15 commercial hot springs you can visit on your days off.
+There is one hot spring in Helena, so you’ll be able to enjoy the medical and therapeutic benefits of soaking in naturally heated water.

 Helena Residents Turn Their Old Christmas Trees into… Homes for Fish

 One of the most unusual and fascinating facts about Helena is the Pines for Perch program.
 Although the program has been temporarily suspended due to invasive mussels in the Tiber Reservoir, the Pines for Perch program collected used Christmas trees to help struggling local fish populations.
 Once collected, they lash the trees together and then drop them into Canyon Ferry Lake, creating an ideal spawning ground for small fish.

 Home of the Former Largest Indoor Swimming Pool – in the 1800s